Publishable Key is prefixed with `pk_`

 })

-That's it, importing the file will trigger the validation when you run either build or dev.
+That's it, importing the file will trigger the validation when you run either build

+othrwhise, you gonna expose the zod schema to the client.
 The schema contains your env variables names, types and default values.

 Read the alert note here on the T3-env official doc